pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 Historically, in scientific computing, exceptions were often not handled at all or led to program termination with an error message.
 However, the rise of graphical interfaces and more complex software systems has made exception handling more critical.
 An algorithm's failure should not lead to the termination of the entire program.

 There is a growing need to perform *recovery* operations when exceptions occur.

 ---

-# Floating point exceptions

-It's important to note that **floating point exceptions** (FPE) are a special type of exception.
-In IEEE-compliant architectures, invalid arithmetic operations on floating-point numbers do not result in program failure.
-Instead, they produce special numerical values like `inf` (infinity) or `nan` (not-a-number), and the operations continue.

-This unique behavior distinguishes floating point exceptions from traditional exceptions.

-There are ways, not covered in this course, to properly handle FPEs.

----